grpc/proposal/A66-otel-stats.md

     the MeterProvider.
 *   Optionally allow setting of a OpenTelemetry plugin for a specific channel or server, instead of setting it globally.
+*   Optionally allowing setting of a map of constant attributes that are recorded on all metrics associated with that plugin.

 Note that implementations of the gRPC OpenTelemetry plugin [should prefer](https://opentelemetry.io/docs/specs/otel/overview/) to only